Royal Berkshire Property Awards

 Award Criteria

-• The Judges will be looking for submissions that cover the 12 months of 2022, however, they can cover a longer time frame if the project’s gestation period has been more than 12 months.
+• The Judges will be looking for submissions that cover the 12 months of 2023, however, they can cover a longer time frame if the project’s gestation period has been more than 12 months or handover of the project delayed.

-• Submitting companies do NOT have to have an office in Berkshire, but projects submitted, do have to be located in Berkshire
+• Submitting companies do NOT need to have an office in the county of Berkshire, however all projects’ submissions need to be in the region.

-• Submissions on two sides A4 (min. font size Arial 10) however up to 10 photos can be submitted either via WeTransfer or equivalent
+• Submissions on two sides A4 (min. font size Arial 10) if possible however up to 10 photos can be submitted either via WeTransfer as supporting material.

 • Videos can be submitted as additional information but should be no more than 2 minutes long.